More than 100,000 tonnes of waste is generated each year by local construction and demolition activity, excavations, and

 - Former quarries: L'Epine and Paradis, in combination

 The interactive map below shows these shortlisted and discounted sites with justifications for these decisions.

 In 2017 the States' Trading Supervisory Board and the Committee for the Environment & Infrastructure submitted a joint policy letter proposing that an extension to the current land reclamation site at Longue Hougue was the best practical environmental option.
 Permission was granted to proceed with further design and analysis, beginning with a detailed Environmental Impact Assessment (EIA).

-Royal Haskoning DHV were commissioned to conduct the Environmental Impact Assessment (EIA) which begun in 2018.
-It assessed the possible impacts of the potential construction and operation of the site including a range of factors such as biodiversity, coastal processes, hydrogeology, landscape and air quality.
-The EIA process included consultation with technical subject experts and local experts.
+The EIA for Longue Hougue South began in 2018.
+It looked at all the possible impacts that may arise from the construction and operation of a new site, including potential effects biodiversity, coastal processes, hydrogeology, landscape and air quality.
+This included consultation with technical subject experts and local experts.

-Any development would then be subject to a Planning Inquiry and an Outline Business Case before final approval by the States.
+Any development would be subject to a future Planning Inquiry and an Outline Business Case before final approval by the States.
 It is expected any future site would be ready by 2024.